Los Angeles County sheriff urges leaders to declare state of emergency over homeless crisis

 "Do I want to be in Venice?
 Of course not," Villanueva said.
 "Do I have to be there?
 Yes because the system, the way it's set up, and the architects of this failed plan are forcing us to take a different approach."

+In addition, Carlson said his store has been broken into multiple times and he has been attacked, he said.
+It took the LAPD almost an hour to respond to the scene, he said.

+"Today in Venice we are completely on our own," said Carlson.
+"You don't realize how much you need the police until they’re not there.
+Until they’re prevented from doing their job.
+Thank God the sheriff is willing to intervene."

-He blasted Los Mayor Eric Garcetti and all five county supervisors, whom he called the "architects of failure," for hampering the LAPD in preventing people from camping on the beach and sidewalk.
+Villanueva blasted Los Mayor Eric Garcetti and all five county supervisors, whom he called the "architects of failure," for hampering the LAPD in preventing people from camping on the beach and sidewalk.

 "What’s the number one failure of local government, at the county and city level? he asked.
 "Why every measure fails?
 We see the problem get bigger and bigger every year, because the city and county decided they will not regulate public space.
 When you don’t regulate public space, it will be occupied by somebody from somewhere."